Resolving the Marcus-Rehm-Weller Paradox in Electron Transfer

+In this Letter, we show that if one interprets the Marcus parabolas as forming a harmonic two-level quantum system (as assumed in many treatments \cite{Nobel_Marcus,Nitzan_2006,Bredas_Review,Brunschwig_Book,Fay_extending}), the same physical system that predicts Marcus kinetics in the nonadiabatic limit also predicts Rehm-Weller kinetics in the adiabatic limit.

-However, the observation of strongly adiabatic reactions obeying Marcus-Hush-Chidsey rate expressions \cite{Lees2024,zhang_driving_2020,adiabatic_fit1,adiabatic_fit2,Brown2020ChemRxiv,Chidsey} warrants reconsideration of the assumptions related to non-adiabadicity.
-In our recent work \cite{Ethan_lambda_eff}, we have argued that the quantum level-repulsion between the diabatic Marcus states can play a significant and underappreciated role in the ET free-energy landscape, and that the experimentally relevant reorganization $\lambda_\text{eff}$ may in fact be a distinct quantity from the theoretical diabatic curvature $\lambda$ described in Marcus theory.
-We found that the two quantities are related in the case of constant coupling by or in the more general case of reaction-coordinate-dependent coupling by We denote by $V$ the coupling between the electronic diabatic states when independent of the reaction coordinate $q$, and otherwise we denote by $V(q^*)$ and $V(q_\text{r})$ the coupling value evaluated at the transition state and reaction minimum respectively.
-The activation barrier is given to a good approximation by where $\Delta G^\circ$ is the thermodynamic bias.
-It is obvious that this equation reduces to the standard Marcus activation barrier in the case where the coupling is negligible but differences can be enormous when $V$ is not much smaller than $\lambda.$ For instance, for aqueous electroreduction of carbon dioxide on a gold electrode in the presence of potassium ions, the reorganization energy has been fitted experimentally by Zhang \textit{et al.} as $\lambda_\text{eff}=0.75$ eV \cite{zhang_driving_2020}, while Qin \textit{et al.} have measured $\lambda=6.3$ eV in \textit{ab initio} simulations of the same system \cite{Qin2023_CO2_Reduction}.
-Using these values in Eq. (\ref{simplest}) predicts $V=2.1$ eV, which has been corroborated by our own recent \textit{ab initio} calculation of the coupling value \cite{Ethan_2D_landscape}.
-These results may be critical to quantitatively understand the kinetics of strongly adiabatic electrochemical reactions.
-Furthermore, in a computational study of organic semiconductors, values of $2V/\lambda>0.5$ have been reported \cite{Troy_disorder}, suggesting the possibility that this modification extends beyond electrochemistry to other applications of electron-transfer theory as well.
+We begin by briefly stating the key results of our recent work \cite{Ethan_lambda_eff}, which showed that quantum level-repulsion between the diabatic Marcus states can play a significant and underappreciated role in the experimentally measured reorganization energy while retaining the Marcus-like functional dependence on the driving force.
+We showed that the effective reorganization energy $\lambda_\text{eff}$ that appears in the activation barrier where $\Delta E$ is the thermodynamic driving force, is different than the diabatic curvature $\lambda$ defined in Marcus theory, but that the two quantities are related in the case of constant electronic coupling $V$ by \cite{Ethan_lambda_eff} These equations reduce to the standard Marcus activation barrier in the case where the coupling is negligible but differences can be enormous when $V$ is within an order of magnitude of $\lambda.$ For example, in aqueous electroreduction of carbon dioxide on a gold electrode in the presence of potassium ions, the reorganization energy has been fitted experimentally by Zhang \textit{et al.} as $\lambda_\text{eff}=0.75$ eV \cite{zhang_driving_2020}, while Qin \textit{et al.} have measured $\lambda=6.3$ eV in \textit{ab initio} simulations of the same system \cite{Qin2023_CO2_Reduction}.
+Using these values in Eq. (\ref{simplest}) predicts $V\approx2$ eV, which has been corroborated by our own recent \textit{ab initio} calculation of the coupling value \cite{Ethan_2D_landscape}.
+This reconciliation of an experimental discrepancy \cite{Ethan_lambda_eff} serves an early validation of our theoretical picture and suggests that the distinction between $\lambda_\text{eff}$ and $\lambda$ may be critical to acquire an accurate physical understanding of ET phenomena.